elcharitas/browser.py/README.md

 ## Usage

-To use this app, simply copy the executable found in the `dist` directory to where you would want to use it.
+To use this software, simply copy the executable found in the `dist` directory to where you would want to use it.

 After copying, run the following command